Skip to content

 The build wired the carrier APIs into a single n8n flow that watched every parcel’s status across all carriers in the chain.
 When a parcel moved between stages (cleared customs, on local courier, out for delivery), the system queried the relevant data, summarized the status in plain language using an LLM, and sent a clear, friendly update to the customer.

-Critically, the messages were generated with awareness of the customer’s local language, the typical delay at this stage of the route, and what was actually expected next.
+Critically, messages were generated with awareness of the customer’s local language, the typical delay at this stage of the route, and what was actually expected next.
 A parcel sitting in customs for three days, which is normal, got a message saying so.
 A parcel that should have moved by now got an update flagging the delay and offering to help.

 The result

 Inbound “where is my order” tickets dropped by forty percent in the first month.
-Customer-service capacity got redirected to the actual problems (lost parcels, damaged packages, address corrections) where human attention is required and useful.
+Customer-service capacity got redirected to actual problems (lost parcels, damaged packages, address corrections) where human attention is required and useful.
 The team felt less defensive and more helpful.

 "Where is my order tickets are down forty percent.
 The team is finally working on the actual problems, not reassuring people whose parcels are moving normally.
 Customers feel better looked after, which feels right."